CS-UCR/cs105-prj-phase3-fintech-bros/cs105-prj-phase3-fintech-bros-master/README.md

 # Summary of the Data Analysis Process Performed

 I first cleaned the data by deleting any null rows and converting all the headlines to strings and all the numbers to floats.
+The first analysis I did was seeing which news sentiment variables and stock price variables were correlated.
+I then found what the coefficients were various words within the news articles.
+I looked at what the words with the highest coefficients and the lowest coefficients.
+I then tested various machine learning models on the data set to see which one was the most accurate.
+The analysis I did didn't reveal a lot, but I was able to get a small amount of useful information.

 # Results and Observations Obtained